-All the chassis that are part of the multi-chassis setup should be connected in a daisy chain.
-Chassis connections with M9031A are made to share the PXI lines that are used as sync resources.
+Ensure that all the chassis in the multi-chassis setup are connected in a daisy chain.
+Chassis connections with M9031A boards are made to share the PXI lines that are used as sync resources.
 PXI trigger lines are shared using M9031A boards, connecting the ports corresponding to the same PXI line on both M9031A boards.
-The first and last chassis of the daisy chain each require one M9031A board; all the middle chassis in the daisy chain require two M9031A boards.
+The first and last chassis of the daisy chain each require one M9031A board.
+The middle chassis in the daisy chain requires two M9031A boards each.
 A multi-chassis including N chassis requires a number of M9031A boards equal to 2(N-1).

-Additionally, a very clean 10 MHz source should be used to provide the same reference signal to all chassis.
-One option is to use a multi-output 10 MHz source, for best performance probably driven by an atomic clock, connecting each output to the 10 MHz reference input of each chassis using cables that have the same length.
-It is extremely important for the correct operation of HVI and in particular for synchronization that all chassis are running with their CLK10 and CLK100 fully locked and aligned, the skew between these clocks in the different chassis will result in skew in the instrument operation.
+You must use a very clean 10 MHz source to provide the same reference signal to all chassis.
+One option is to use a multi-output 10 MHz source, for best performance probably driven by an atomic clock.
+Connect each output to the 10 MHz reference input of each chassis with cables that have the same length.
+It is extremely important for the correct operation of HVI and in particular for synchronization, that all chassis are running with their CLK10 and CLK100 fully locked and aligned.
+Any skew between these clocks in the different chassis results in skew in the instrument operation.
+Adding chassis